This stir-fry takes 20 minutes. Not a suggestion, a fact.

 I prefer to sear the shrimp first while the pan is hottest, which gives them a nice color and ensures they won’t become rubbery when reheated later.

-Step 3: Cook the Asparagus Until Tender-Crisp
+Step 3: Sauté the Asparagus

 - 1 tbsp olive oil